 If I take a course for high school credit and receive a poor grade, can I retake the course?
-How will it impact my high school transcript and GPA?
+How wil

 You can elect to retake the course the following year.
 The higher of the two grades will be factored into the high school GPA.
 The lower grade will still appear on the transcript, but will not impact the final GPA.

-Can students change their decisions about elective choice, advanced classes, and PBLN after the initial registration process in February?
+Can students change their mind about elective choice, advanced classes, and PBLN after registering?

 Yes.
 Students can make changes to their elective decisions until the start of next school year.
 However, the closer we get to the start of the school year, the more difficult it may be to honor requests due to limitations in class sizes.
 Late changes may impact the student’s opportunity to take certain electives or advanced choices.
 The final deadline to move into an advanced course is March 1 but we may be able to make some changes up until the last day of school.
 After that, we may not be able to meet your request and will not overfill classes.
 Late changes to advanced course selection may impact elective choice and may require a student to move onto or off of the team.